Codimension two spacelike submanifolds in Lorentzian manifolds and conformal structures: Abstract

 \section{Abstract}

-In this paper we propose an approach to the Feffermann-Graham conformal ambient metric construction for Riemannian conformal structures from the Lorentzian geometry perspective.
-We adopt the notions introduced by A. {\v C}ap and R. Gover which satisfy a weaker condition compared to the original ones.
-We provide a method to construct a family of such ambient manifolds and metrics for Riemannian conformal structures on $(n\geq2)$-dimensional manifolds.
+Starting from a Riemannian conformal structure on a manifold $M$, we provide a method to construct a family of Lorentzian manifolds.
 The construction relies on the choice of a metric in the conformal class and a smooth $1$-parameter family of self-adjoint tensor fields.
-Now, every metric in the conformal class is the induced metric on a codimension two spacelike submanifold into the Lorentzian ambient manifold.
-Under suitable choices of the $1$-parameter family of self-adjoint tensor fields, there exists a lightlike normal vector field along such spacelike submanifolds which Weingarten endomorphisms provide a M\"{o}bius structure on the Riemannian conformal structure.
+Then, every metric in the conformal class corresponds to the induced metric on $M$ seen as a codimension two spacelike submanifold into these Lorentzian manifolds.
+Under suitable choices of the $1$-parameter family of tensor fields, there exists a lightlike normal vector field along such spacelike submanifolds whose Weingarten endomorphism provide a M\"{o}bius structure on the Riemannian conformal structure.
 Conversely, every M\"{o}bius structure on a Riemannian conformal structure arises in this way.
-The Ricci-flatness condition along the scale bundle as a lightlike hypersurface into the ambient manifold is studied by means of the initial velocity of the $1$-parameter family of self-adjoint tensor fields.
-Moreover, flat M\"{o}bius structures are characterized in terms of the extrinsic geometry of spacelike surfaces into the ambient manifold.
+Flat M\"{o}bius structures are characterized in terms of the extrinsic geometry of the corresponding spacelike surfaces.

 \hyphenation{Lo-rent-zi-an}